Tarique Rahman: The Zia Charitable Trust corruption controversy

-The Zia Charitable Trust corruption case is a much-discussed and controversial case filed against former Prime Minister of Bangladesh Khaleda Zia and her son Tarique Rahman, among others.
+The Zia Charitable Trust corruption case contains allegations filed against Rahman and his mother, among others.
 The Anti-Corruption Commission (ACC) filed the case in 2008.
 It was alleged that a foreign grant of about Tk 2.1 crore was given to the Zia Orphanage Trust in 2004, but it was used for personal purposes instead of being spent on the trust's work.
 This led to allegations of misuse of state resources.

-The case named former Prime Ministers Khaleda Zia and Tarique Rahman, accusing them of personally embezzling foreign grant money.
-Although Khaleda Zia was directly accused in the case, Tarique Rahman's name was discussed in the case due to the political situation at the time and his political position.
+The case named Rahman and his mother, former prime minister Khaleda Zia, accusing them of personally embezzling foreign grant money.
+Although Zia was directly accused in the case, Rahman's name was discussed in the case due to the political situation at the time and his political position.

 The trial of the case began in 2011.
-Following the investigation and judicial proceedings, on 8 February 2018, a special court in Dhaka sentenced Khaleda Zia to 5 years in prison and Tarique Rahman and the other accused to 10 years in prison.
-The High Court later doubled her jail term in that case.
-Since Tarique Rahman was in self-imposed exile in the United Kingdom, he did not appear in court and the verdict was delivered in his absence.
-The verdict caused a stir in Bangladeshi politics immediately after the announcement, and its impact was long-lasting.

-Khaleda Zia appealed to the High Court to suspend her sentence and was released on bail for some time.
-Tarique Rahman, although in exile in the UK, was issued an international arrest warrant.
-The case is politically significant and its impact is particularly visible in the political arena of Bangladesh.
+Following the investigation and judicial proceedings, on 8 February 2018, a special court in Dhaka sentenced Zia to 5 years in prison and Rahman and the other accused to 10 years in prison.
+The High Court later doubled Zia's jail term in that case.
+Since Rahman was in self-imposed exile in the United Kingdom, he did not appear in court, and the verdict was delivered in his absence.
+The verdict caused a large impact on domestic politics in Bangladesh.
+Zia appealed to the High Court to suspend her sentence and was released on bail for some time.
+Rahman, however, was issued an international arrest warrant.

-The case has been the subject of much controversy both at home and abroad.
 The BNP and its supporters have claimed that the case is politically motivated, while the Awami League has called it an important legal step.
 The verdict in the case has been the subject of disagreement among various political analysts and legal experts.

-On 15 January 2025, Khaleda Zia and Tarique Rahman, along with all the accused, were acquitted in the Zia Orphanage Trust case.
+On 15 January 2025, Zia and Rahman, along with all the accused, were acquitted in the case.